brayden-scott04/tiktok-techjam26/README.md

 | **our converged best (n0011)** | 0.6682 | 0.5359 | **0.6020** | 0.6630 | 0.5294 | **0.5962** | **+0.0016** |

-The sealed hidden-test delta (+0.0016) is larger than the validation-side delta (+0.0004) — a pleasant surprise, since test transfer usually erodes a gain rather than growing it.
-Treated honestly: at z≈1.84 against the baseline's own measured 5-seed noise, this is **borderline significant** (two-tailed p≈0.066, just short of the conventional 0.05 threshold) — a real, directionally consistent improvement, not proven beyond reasonable doubt.
+The sealed hidden-test delta (+0.0016) is larger than the validation-side delta (+0.0004), a pleasant surprise, since test transfer usually erodes a gain rather than growing it.
+Treated honestly: at z≈1.84 against the baseline's own measured 5-seed noise, this is **borderline significant** (two-tailed p≈0.066, just short of the conventional 0.05 threshold), a real, directionally consistent improvement, not proven beyond reasonable doubt.
 See "Known limitations" for the full statistical picture.